Snow Much Fun: 5 Unique Winter Activities in Greater Grand Forks

 Let’s count down my top five activities to do in the winter.

-5 Unique Winter Activities in Greater
+Winter Activities in Grand Forks: Skating

 In the heart of downtown Grand Forks, the Town Square Ice Rink is open to the public and for all ages.
 If you want to feel like you live in a Hallmark movie, this is activity is right up your alley!
 After skating, there are often events downtown or local groups serving hot cocoa by the rink.
 It’s a great place to meet other families or learn to skate!
 Skates are available to rent at a few places – check out the UND Wellness Center OutPost or Play It Again Sports if you need to borrow a pair.
 We are a big hockey community, so I can’t forget to include that here, too!
 You will often see groups practicing hockey at one of the community rinks.